-- The radius and ulna articulate with one another proximally and distally.
+- General: the radius and ulna articulate with one another proximally and distally.

-- Type of joint: pivot joint, allowing only uniaxial rotational movement (i.e., forearm pronation and supination)
+- Type of joint: pivot joint, allowing the distal end of the radius to move anterior and medially over the ulna (i.e., forearm pronation and supination)

-- Distal radioulnar joint: articulation of the ulnar head and ulnar notch on the radius
+- Distal radioulnar joint: allows articulation of the ulnar head and ulnar notch on the radius

 - Definition: fibrous connective tissue that connects the lateral ulna to the medial radius